dagster-io/dagster/MIGRATION.md

         ...
     ```

-* We have deprecated the `intermediate_storage_defs` argument to `ModeDefinition`, in favor of the new IO managers, which should be attached using the `resource_defs` argument.
+* We have deprecated the `intermediate_storage_defs` argument to `ModeDefinition`, in favor of the
+  new IO managers, which should be attached using the `resource_defs` argument.

 ## Removal: `input_hydration_config` and `output_materialization_config`

-Use `dagster_type_loader` instead of `input_hydration_config` and `dagster_type_materializer` instead of `output_materialization_config`.
+Use `dagster_type_loader` instead of `input_hydration_config` and `dagster_type_materializer`
+instead of `output_materialization_config`.

-On `DagsterType` and type constructors in `dagster_pandas` use the `loader` argument instead of `input_hydration_config` and the `materializer` argument instead of `dagster_type_materializer` argument.
+On `DagsterType` and type constructors in `dagster_pandas` use the `loader` argument instead of
+`input_hydration_config` and the `materializer` argument instead of `dagster_type_materializer`
+argument.

 ## Removal: `repository` key in workspace YAML

 We have removed the ability to specify a repository in your workspace using the `repository:` key.
 Use `load_from:` instead when specifying how to load the repositories in your workspace.

 ## Deprecated: `python_environment` key in workspace YAML

 The `python_environment:` key is now deprecated and will be removed in a future release.

-Previously, when you wanted to load a repository location in your workspace using a different Python environment from Dagit’s Python environment, you needed to use a `python_environment`: key under `load_from:` instead of the `python_file:` or `python_package:` keys.
-Now, you can simply customize the `executable_path` in your workspace entries without needing to change to the `python_environment:` key.
+Previously, when you wanted to load a repository location in your workspace using a different
+Python environment from Dagit’s Python environment, you needed to use a `python_environment:` key
+under `load_from:` instead of the `python_file:` or `python_package:` keys.
+Now, you can simply
+customize the `executable_path` in your workspace entries without needing to change to the
+`python_environment:` key.

 For example, the following workspace entry: